SamarthBoranna/RunHub/README.md

 - 🏃‍♂️ View recent running activities
 - 📍 See heatmaps of their runs
 - 🏅 Earn badges for accomplishments
+- 💬 Chat with an AI assistant for insights and answers about your running history

 Built using **React + Flask**, styled with **TailwindCSS** and **HeroUI** components.